alcionai/corso/website/docs/setup/repos.md

 import TOCInline from '@theme/TOCInline';
 import {Version} from '@site/src/corsoEnv';

 A Corso [repository](../concepts#corso-concepts) stores encrypted copies of your backup data.
+Corso uses AES256-GCM-HMAC-SHA256 to encrypt data at rest using keys that are derived from the repository passphrase.
+Data in flight is encrypted via TLS.

 Repositories are supported on the following object storage systems:

 <TOCInline toc={toc} maxHeadingLevel={2}/><br/>